 As you can see in the excerpts above, design features that are not formally included as mitigation measures may be eliminated from the Project's design altogether.
 Thus, as the above-mentioned GHG reduction measures are not formally included as mitigation measures, we cannot guarantee that they would be implemented, monitored, and enforced on the Project site.
-As these design features are not formally included as mitigation measures, we cannot verify that they would be implemented, monitored, and enforced on the Project site.
+As these design features are not formally included as mitigation we cannot verify that they would be implemented, monitored, and enforces are not verify that they would be implemented, monitored, and enforces are not verify that they would be implemented.